v-a-s-a/gcloud_1000g_streaming/README.md

 1. Start up a n1-highcpu-16 machine
 2. Log into the VM
 3. Install the streaming version of gotcloud
-    a.
-Clone the streaming fork of gotcloud
+    - Clone the streaming fork of gotcloud
-    b.
-Build gotcloud and dependencies
+    - Build gotcloud and dependencies
-    c.
-Download reference data
+    - Download reference data
 4. clone down this repository

 ## Running: ##